percona/postgresql-docs/docs/solutions/ha-patroni.md

     " | sudo tee -a /etc/patroni/patroni.yml
     ```

-    ??? admonition "Patroni configuration file"

-        Let's take a moment to understand the contents of the `patroni.yml` file.

-        The first section provides the details of the node and its connection ports.
-After that, we have the `etcd` service and its port details.

-        Following these, there is a `bootstrap` section that contains the PostgreSQL configurations and the steps to run once the database is initialized.
-The `pg_hba.conf` entries specify all the other nodes that can connect to this node and their authentication mechanism.

-3. Check that the systemd unit file `percona-patroni.service` is created in `/etc/systemd/system`.
+4. Check that the systemd unit file `percona-patroni.service` is created in `/etc/systemd/system`.
 If it is created, skip this step.

     If it's **not created**, create it manually and specify the following contents within: